Mersereau Ring: John LaGrange Mersereau

 Once American forces retreated across the Delaware River in 1776, John LaGrange (1760-1841) moved from New Brunswick to Staten Island and later Manhattan where he gathered intelligence from behind British lines.
 Due to weakness in his right arm, John LaGrange was unable to carry a musket so he assumed this intelligence role to aid the American forces.

 Joshua's apprentice, John Parker, served as the first courier between John LaGrange and the American forces and completed at least three trips across enemy lines.
 Parker was eventually caught by the British and died shortly thereafter in prison, prompting John LaGrange to assume responsibilities as both agent and courier.
 When serving as courier himself, John LaGrange used a large stone at Shooter's Island as a dead drop between New Jersey and Staten Island to pick up instructions and drop off intelligence reports.
 As precaution, John LaGrange would tow the reports in a bottle tied to his raft, thus allowing him to dispose of the incriminating evidence in the event British forces intercepted his raft.
 Light signals along the river served as indicators for when reports were ready for pick-up on Shooter’s Island.

-After 18 months of espionage behind British lines, the British finally began to suspect John LaGrange, prompting the agent to rejoin American forces in Rutland, MA.
+After 18 months of espionage behind British lines, the British finally began to suspect John LaGrange, prompting the agent to rejoin American forces in Rutland, Massachusetts.
 Once back with American forces, John LaGrange served as a Deputy Commissary of imprisoned British troops for the remainder of the conflict, caring for troops from General John Burgoyne's army.
 In order to maintain the flow of information coming from this network after John LaGrange's role was compromised, the Mersereau Ring received assistance from additional Mersereau family members.
 John LaGrange's brother Joshua used a skiff to go to Staten Island where he would pick up copies of the Register that Paul Mersereau would leave in the cellar of his house.

 After the war, John LaGrange became a county clerk for Richmond County in Staten Island.
 John LaGrange was later appointed surrogate judge for Tioga County in 1791 and for Chenango County in 1798.